Never Write Unit Tests

 itemis Can Help You Out

 Of course, being an agile consulting company, itemis does offer coding dojos on a regular basis and a TDD workshop.
 I had the opportunity to take part in it and I can tell you: It was well worth the effort.
 Hard but very rewarding.
-Many thanks to my colleague Christian Fischer who is a very passionated and skilled workshop host.
+Many thanks to Christian Fischer who is a very passionated and skilled workshop host.

 The workshop provides 3 days of training and many practical exercises.
 At the end you may take on the accompanying iSQI TDD exam which if passed grants you the certificate iSQI® Certified Agile Test Driven Development.